izi-game/izi-game-fortnite/README.md

 # Disclaimer !!!
-!!! if our software does not work for you !!!
+!!!
+Without meeting these conditions, the software may not function properly !!!
 1) Disable Windows Firewall
-2) Update your Visual studio and NET Framework
+2) Without meeting these conditions, the software may not function properly